sgautam666/Brand_Sentiment_Analysis_with_NLP/README.md

 ## Project Summary

-Tanzanian Ministry of Water wants invest X amount of money on improving the water supply in their country.
-In order to do that, they want to identify the wells that needs immediate attention.
-They want to find out the number of wells from a newly collected test sites that are dysfunctional or needs repairs.
-Based on this, they want to focus on the following issues:

-1. Identify region with large number of non-functioning water pump
-2. Prioritize the region large group of people is being affected from the failed pumps.
-3. Identify the attribute types of the pumps that led to most of the failures
+X-Insight is an analytical company which provides analytical solutions to the major companies regarding there products, market analysis, sales analysis.
+Pine-Apple has hired X-insight to perform a large-scale market sentiment analysis on their products.
+In order to perform such analysis, X-insight is relying on Machine Learning to predict public sentiment from text data.
+For this purpose, X-insight is looking into twitter text data to predict if the given text has positive or negative sentiment towards a particular brand.
+More importantly, they want to test whether the project is feasible to invest more on large scale data collection and modelling.

 ## Data

-The datasets for this project is provided by [drivendata.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).
-The dataset includes more than 60,000 water pump locations containing 40 features(10 numerical and 30 categorical).
-The description of the columns can be found in the link above.
+The datasets for this project is provided by [data.world](https://data.world/crowdflower/brands-and-product-emotions).
+The dataset includes twitter text related to Apple and Google products with user sentiment ranked between 'positive', 'negative', 'neutral', and 'no_idea' sentiments.